DaveBackus/Data_Bootcamp_Book/py-fun2.md

 The `if` statement starts with a colon and the statement following it (`break`) is indented four spaces more (eight in total).  `break` is a special command that ends a loop early.

+**Exercise.**  [??]

-**Loops over lists and strings.**  We can also loop over lists and strings (they're sometimes called "iterables").
+## Loops over lists and strings

+We can also loop over lists and strings (they're sometimes called "iterables").
 In each case we run through their elements one at a time.
 Here's an example for a list:
 ```python
 fruit = ['apples', 'bananas', 'cherries']
 for item in fruit: